Mayank-31k/AI-Web-Scrapper/README.md

 ## Usage

+### Basic Text Scraping
-1. Enter the URL of the website you want to scrape
+1. Enter the website URL
+2. Select "Text Content" as the scrape type
-2. (Optional) Add a CSS selector to target specific elements
+3. (Optional) Add a CSS selector to target specific elements
-3. (Optional) Customize the AI analysis prompt
+4. (Optional) Customize the AI analysis prompt
-4. Click "Scrape & Analyze"
+5. Click "Scrape & Analyze"
-5. View the AI analysis and raw content
+6. View the AI analysis and extracted text

+### Extracting Links
+1. Enter the website URL
+2. Select "All Links" as the scrape type
+3. Click "Scrape & Analyze"
+4. View all links found on the page
+5. Select specific links to download or click "Download All"

+### Extracting Images
+1. Enter the website URL
+2. Select "Images" as the scrape type
+3. Click "Scrape & Analyze"
+4. Browse through the extracted images with previews
+5. Select images to download or click "Download All"

+### Extracting Videos
+1. Enter the website URL
+2. Select "Videos" as the scrape type
+3. Click "Scrape & Analyze"
+4. View embedded videos (YouTube, Vimeo, and direct video links)
+5. Select videos to download or click "Download All"

+### Downloading Content
+- Check the checkboxes next to items you want to download
+- Click the "Download (X)" button to download selected items
+- Click "Download All" to download all items of the current type
+- Files will be downloaded as a ZIP archive

 ## Project Structure